 All notices required by this Agreement shall be in writing and shall be delivered by hand, United States Postal Service certified mail, or overnight courier to the other party at such party’s address set forth in the opening paragraph of this Agreement, or to such other address as each party may designate in writing.

 This Agreement, the Purchase Schedules and the Business Associate Agreement, constitutes the entire agreement of the parties with respect to the subject matter contained herein, and supersedes all prior representations, proposals, discussions, and communications, whether oral or written.
-This Agreement may be modified only by a writing signed by both parties.
+This Agreement may be modified from time to time by Net Health.
+Net Health will make best commercial efforts to notify CUSTOMER of any modification to this Agreement, such as, by e-mail and/or by posting on Net Health’s website.
+CUSTOMER’s continued use of the Software following any notification or posting of a modification to the Agreement shall mean CUSTOMER accepts such modification.
 The product specific terms located at www.nethealth.com/productspecificterms (to the extent applicable to the software, products or service reflected on a Purchase Schedule) are incorporated herein and shall apply to CUSTOMER’s use of such software, products or services.

 This Business Associate Agreement (“Agreement”) is entered into by and between Net Health Systems, Inc. (“Business Associate”) and you (“Covered Entity”).
 This Agreement sets out the responsibilities and obligations of Business Associate as a business associate of Covered Entity under the Health Insurance Portability and Accountability Act (“HIPAA”) and the Health Information Technology for Economic and Clinical Health Act (“HITECH Act”).